tandasat/barevisor/src/hvcore/README.md

 What does this do?

 This package implements a hypervisor that virtualizes the current system as-is.
 When this code is loaded (as win_hv.sys or uefi_hv.efi), it takes a snapshot of the current register values and starts a VM (also called a guest or vCPU) using that snapshot.
 This allows the system to continue to run but as a VM, under the control of the hypervisor (also called the host).
-This approach is widely used to inspect and protect the system from the hypervisor and is sometimes called "hyperjack"-ing.
+This approach is widely used to inspect and harden the system and sometimes called "hyperjack"-ing.

 ## Why